DigitalNZ/supplejack/_posts/2014-05-01-dependencies.md

 $ echo 'if which rbenv > /dev/null; then eval "$(rbenv init -)"; fi' >> ~/.bash_profile
 ```

-Installing rbenv with Homebrew notes: https://github.com/sstephenson/rbenv#homebrew-on-mac-os-x

-Once rbenv is installed, you can install Ruby 1.9.3.
+Once rbenv is installed, you can [install Ruby 1.9.3](https://github.com/sstephenson/rbenv#choosing-the-ruby-version).

 ```
 $ rbenv install 1.9.3-p551